Flashing STM32 From CM4

 Execute the following commands in order to install the dependencies, build and install OpenOCD:

-sudo apt install automake autoconf build-essential libtool libftdi-dev libusb-1.0-0-dev texinfo pkg-config rpi.gpio-common curl
+sudo apt install autoconf automake build-essential curl libftdi-dev libtool libusb-1.0-0-dev git pkg-config rpi.gpio-common texinfo

 git clone https://github.com/raspberrypi/openocd.git --recursive